PrezBala/ProjectOne/README.md

 + HTML - Hypertext markup language used to give the website its overall structure and semantic value.
 + Google Fonts - All fonts were taken from Google Fonts
 + Bootstrap -  Aided in creation of header / footer style and setting the frameworks to be worked on.
+It was an efficeint way of creating the desired layout for my website.
 + CSS3 - Cascading Style Sheets used to apply consistent styles across all sections of the application.
 + Color Scheme -  was taken from: [Coolors](https://coolors.co/)
 + Structure of the readme file was taken from the sample readme from Love Running: [LoveRunning](https://github.com/Code-Institute-Solutions/readme-template)